fuweijie/Paper-on-Large-scale-Machine-Learning/README.md

 S. Sun, Z. Cao, H. Zhu, and J. Zhao, “A survey of optimization methods from a machine learning perspective,” IEEE Trans on Cybernetics, 2019.

-#### We review LML according to three computational perspectives:
-#### model simplification, which reduces computational complexities by simplifying predictive models;
-#### optimization approximation, which enhances computational efficiency by designing better optimization algorithms;
-#### computation parallelism, which improves computational capabilities by scheduling multiple computing devices.
 ### Model Simplification.
 #### Kernel-based Models
 S. Kumar, M. Mohri, and A. Talwalkar, “Sampling methods for the nystrom method,” JMLR, vol. 13, no. Apr, pp. 981–1006, 2012.